CLHollis/Excel--Kickstarter_Goal_Funding/README.md

 Data gathered from over 4,000 kickstarted campaigns from all over the world.
 Out of 9 subcategories, over 25% of the kickstarters were for theatre productions!
 This tells us kickstarter funding is a very popular mean of raising money for theatre productions.
 We're already off to a positive start!

 #### 1. How much should you set my goal for? :heavy_dollar_sign:
 The most success came from kickstarters asking for under $1,000 goal.
+It's possible the under $1,000 bracket is more attractive for donors of all income levels.
 The second most successful range was $35,000-$40,000.
 Maybe there is a split between wealthier people's donations and the "starving artist" supporters' donations.
 Maybe it has to do with the feel of $35,000 feeling like a lot less than say $50,000 which suddenly seems like too much.
 Or maybe there is a tax break for donations over a certain amount.
-And maybe the under $1,000 bracket is more attainable for donors of all income levels.
 Because of the drastic spike in the $35k-$40k bracket, there must be something else going on there to justify more in-depth research.
-But for now, the numbers speak... either set the goal for under $1,000 or go big and ask for $35,000-$40,000.
+Maybe ther are some outliers?

 <p align="center"><img width="800" height="350" src="images/Outcomes_vs_Goals.png"></p>